craigsapp/ratioscore/doc/time/index.md

 Note that the timeline data type does not have to match between the different parts, and one or more parts can be present in each segment.
-Only one segment should have tempo changs.
+Only one segment should have tempo changes.
 Here is the equivalent with all parts in a single timeline:

 {% include ratioscore.html id="parallel" %}